Dear reader of ADxS.org, please excuse the disruption.

 3.4.
 Long-term effect of noradrenergic drugs problematic

-The effect of noradrenergic drugs can wear off somewhat after some time (unlike that of stimulants).
+The effect of noradrenergic drugs can wear off somewhat after a while (unlike that of stimulants).

-We suspect that most noradrenergic medications have a tonic effect, i.e. cause a long-term increase in NE levels.
-However, ADHD symptoms only improve with a phasic increase in noradrenaline levels.
+We suspect that most noradrenergic drugs have a tonic effect, i.e. cause a long-term increase in NE levels.
+However, ADHD symptoms only improve with a phasically increased noradrenaline level.
 A tonically increased NE level is actually counterproductive.15

-Many ADHD sufferers have noticed a short-term positive effect of noradrenergic medication (e.g. nortryptiline), which was already effective with the first tablets, but disappeared again after a few days.
-Individual sufferers have also reported this as an individual reaction to atomoxetine.
+Many people with ADHD have noticed a short-term positive effect of noradrenergic medication (e.g. nortryptiline), which was already effective with the first tablets, but disappeared again after a few days.
+Individual people with ADHD have also reported this as an individual reaction to atomoxetine.

-This is consistent with the experience of using noradrenergically active tricyclic antidepressants for ADHD.
+This is consistent with the experience of using noradrenergic tricyclic antidepressants for ADHD.
 It is often reported that there is a very good response at the beginning, but that this diminishes with continued medication.

-While dopaminergic medication can be discontinued or increased for a short period of time as required without any problems, noradrenergic medication should be avoided.
+While dopaminergic medications can be discontinued or increased for a short period of time as required without any problems, this should be avoided with noradrenergic medications.
 Noradrenergic medication carries the risk of depression in the event of overdose and sudden fluctuations in dosage.

 A clearly structured daily routine, in which activity and breaks alternate sensibly, should train the noradrenergic system and help to normalize the production of noradrenaline.17